The letters you need to list Expired Multifamily Listings

 Not Everyone Has the Skills to Market and Sell Multifamily Properties

-The trouble is, sellers don’t always realize that, so they list with the wrong agent.
+The trouble is, sellers don’t always realize that, so they list with the wrong agent, and soon they have expired multifamily listings.

 If you’re experienced in selling multifamily properties, you know the skills you’ve had to develop in order to be successful.
 And you’re probably frustrated when you see multifamily listings going to agents who don’t know how to present them to the market.